Spent an entire weekend in bed when I wasn’t even sick.

 The “happiness is a choice” model has always struck me as far too simplistic.
 Yes, I do choose to be happy.
 Yes, I know that all moments and emotions are temporary.

-It’s just that as much as life is what we make it and all of that lovely jazz, some days life makes is tough.
+It’s just that as much as life is what we make it and all of that lovely jazz, some days life makes it tough.
 Really, really, super-duper — and sorry, but — f***ing tough.

-I have said as much to friends and family in the past, and after receiving enough groans and eye rolls in return to do me just fine for this lifetime, I started keeping that thought to myself, settling for putting on the good show to save us all the trouble.
+I have said as much to friends and family in the past, and after receiving enough groans and eye rolls in return to do me just fine for this lifetime, I started keeping that thought to myself, settling for putting on a good show to save us all the trouble.

 Then, the ever-inspiring Jordan Gray wrote a post on Facebook in which he defined a concept I had never heard of — spiritual bypassing.